0xBitzz/awesome-wormhole/CONTRIBUTING.md

 - Create a pull request from your branch to the main branch of the repository.
 - Clearly explain your changes and reasoning in the pull request description.

 We will review your pull request and provide feedback.
-Thank you for contributing to [awesome-wormhole](https://github.com/0xBitzz/awesome-wormhole)!
+Thank you for contributing to [Awesome Wormhole](https://github.com/0xBitzz/awesome-wormhole)!